ale-sanchez-g/Cucurbitaceae/README.md

-# historical_report
+# Cucurbitaceae (historical_report)

-This is a php project to create a historical report platform using phpmyAdmin and docker (Docker is required)
+This is a php project to create a historical report platform using phpmyAdmin and docker

 # Step by Step set up
 - Install docker in the server where you will be running this app